That-Dev-Girl-Sites/talks.jhalabi.com/accessibility-edui/slides.md

 ---

-* Testing for screen reader usabilty? _Close your eyes!_
+Testing for screen reader usability?

+_Close your eyes!_

 ---

 ## Screen reader testing

-* Learn how to use a screen reader.
+Learn how to use a screen reader!

 * Mac users: VoiceOver
 * PC users: JAWS or NVDA

 ---